On this page

 On 25 February 2020, MongoDB Atlas moved to Let’s Encrypt as the new Certificate Authority for TLS certificates for all Atlas clusters.

-Beginning on 1 May 2021, new TLS certificates that MongoDB Atlas creates will use ISRG instead of IdenTrust for their root Certificate Authority in line with Let's Encrypt's announcement of this transition.
+Beginning on 1 May 2021, new TLS certificates that MongoDB Atlas creates use ISRG instead of IdenTrust for their root Certificate Authority in line with Let's Encrypt's announcement of this transition.

 Please review the following scenarios to ensure that you do not experience connectivity issues: